DXL0xff/Delinkerdotpy/README.md

 1. Copy the created link
 1. Issue `python3 delinker.py -t <grabify_link> -r <request_count>` _You can set the <request_count> to 10_
 1. Wait for the local process to finish
-1. Reload `https://grabify.link/<temp_extension>`, and verify the request's with the HTTP information sent from delinker.py
+1. Reload `https://grabify.link/<temp_extension>`, and verify that the request's HTTP information sent from delinker.py match the grabify request User-Agent information along with the proxy descriptors

 *TOR can be used with delinker.py!
 The support for TOR will be available in a later update (This tool won't work through proxychains)*